 If you’re heading to to Wellington any time soon, here are some of the top Wellington restaurants – the best places to eat in my opinion and my experiences there.

-Recent years have seen upmarket restaurants forced to reduce their opening hours (Logan Brown) or forced to close (The White House and Martin Bosley’s) as consumers vote with their feet in favour of casual dining.
+Recent years have seen upmarket restaurants forced to reduce their opening hours (Logan Brown) or forced to close (The White House and Martin Bosley’s) as consumers vote with their feet in favour of casual dining in Wellington.
 The result is some great, affordable places run by the same restaurateurs.
 A win for consumers in my mind.

 If you’re seated near the visible kitchen you can watch the meals being prepared.
 The White Sangria works with everything, Salmon and Calamari Rings make fabulous starters and you can’t go wrong with the Cajun Catch of The Day.
-I always feel a little bad not ordering crabs being their specialty but the food is amazing as well as very well priced.
-Truly one of Wellington’s best restaurants for casual dining.
+I always feel a little bad not ordering crabs being their speciality but they truly offer some of the best Wellington food and it’s well priced.

 Dragonfly was quickly listed in the top 20 restaurants in Wellington according to Cuisine Magazine.
 Asian Fusion is a popular style and the moody, ambient restaurant is my new favourite.

 Expect the main restaurant to be fully booked on a Saturday evening, however the space extends right through to a courtyard and bar area at the back of the premises where the same menu is served and a booking is not required.

 I love the Cocktail and Desert Samplers giving you a range of flavours when it is just too hard to choose.
 The Squid, Cheese Parcels and Salmon 2 ways are also brilliant with edgy flavours.

 Pravda is a favourite Wellington restaurant of mine for a late afternoon glass of wine (they have a loyalty stamp card!).
 It’s proximity to all parts of the Wellington CBD also makes it convenient for lunch meetings and they’re famous for their cheese scones.